emmetaobrien/BigBrain_3DClassifiedVolumes/README.md

 This dataset contains 3D classified volumes from the BigBrain release 2015 published in the [BigBrain Project website](https://bigbrainproject.org).

-The volumes are available for several isotropic resolutions (100, 200, 300 and 400um) and classified for basic tissue classes:
+The volumes are available for several isotropic resolutions (100, 200, 300 and 400 microns) and classified for basic tissue classes:

 - 0: background
 - 1: CSF